ellepereira/fe-best-practices/react.md

 ## React Architecture Proposal

 ReactJS and Javascript give developers a large amount of freedom to architect applications as they see fit, which is both a blessing and a curse.
-When creating front-end applications a developer may commit mistakes or take shortcuts which at first may seem like a good idea but ultimately fall prey to common and painful issues.
+When creating front-end applications a developer may commit mistakes or take shortcuts which at first may seem like a good idea but ultimately fall into common and painful issues in the long run.

 With this guide I hope to:
-* Eliminate the cause of many common problem patterns.
+* Eliminate the cause of many common problematic patterns.
 * Reduce the productivity cost of maintenance and designing new features.
 * Reduce the amount of decisions a developer must make before typing any code.
 * Answer common questions for those that are new to front-end development.